aminrj/aminrj.github.io/_posts/2024-02-02-Intro-Cloud-Native-Teck.md

 This is the first first setup of our example that we will be using throughout the course, so if some concepts will be briefly introduced to get the tutorial up and running.

-The detailed explanation will be provided throughout the upcoming sections.

 ## Containerizing apps